 Or did Krampus just send them to a different universe other than Hell where they can live happily since the son understood what Christmas truly means?

 And what was the deal with all of the other snow globes with houses in them?
 Were they all of the other people whose houses we saw get destroyed in this movie that shared the same fate?

-Wasn't God supposed to be the one who determined somedbody's fate in the afterlife instead of having a Christmas demon send them all to Hell or some whacky Christmas universe?
+Wasn't God supposed to be the one who determined somebody's fate in the afterlife instead of having a Christmas demon send them all to Hell or some whacky Christmas universe?

-I'm not entirely sure as to what to take on this ending.
-But I suppose that it was intentionally left open for the audience to determine it for themselves.
+I'm not sure what to take away from this ending.
+I suppose it was intentionally left open for audiences to determine it for themselves.

-But as for me, I'm just confused.
-And I'm sure that I can't be the only one that is.
+As for me, I'm just confused.
+And I'm sure I'm not the only one that is.

-Well that's it everybody.
-Have you seen Krampus yet?
+Have you seen Krampus?
 If so, what was your take on the ending?
-Let me know down below and have a merry Krampus, Oh wait, I mean Christmas.
+Let me know down below and have a merry Krampus... oh wait, I mean Christmas.